 When you’re authentic, you’re real and revealing.
 It’ll make you happier too!
 How much of your true self do you reveal to the outside world?
 It’s probably a fraction of who you are.

 Author and speaker, Mike Robbins, equates it to an iceberg.
 Usually, only the tip of an iceberg shows above water.
-How much of your true personality are you hiding below the surface?
+How much of your real personality are you hiding below the surface?

 Personal growth, often viewed as a sprint toward some faraway finish line, is more akin to a marathon, the point of which isn’t finishing but finding new paths and trails to explore along the way.
 In other words, it’s more about the journey than the destination.